Mickey Scott: Career

-In a nine-year minors career, he posted a 60–32 record with 46 saves and a 3.20 ERA in 297 pitching appearances.
+In his nine-year minors career, he posted a 60–32 record with 46 saves and a 3.20 ERA in 297 pitching appearances.

 He was elected to the Red Wings Hall of Fame in 1998, along with Allie Clark, Frank Horton and Al Weber.

 He spent a year in the United States Army in 1967 where he played baseball at Fort Leonard Wood, Missouri.

 Personal life

 Scott met his eventual wife, Linda Brown, while he was playing for the Binghamton Triplets and she was a sophomore at Ithaca College.
-They had a son, Kevin, in 1970 or 1971.
+They had a son, Kevin, in 1970.
 After Kevin began school, Scott stopped playing winter baseball in Latin America and began spending offseasons with his family in Binghamton, New York.

 Scott died in Binghamton in 2011 at the age of 64.